nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 ### CLI

-Make sure your terminal is open in the same directory like your `nym-vpn-cli` binary.
+Make sure your terminal is open in the same directory as your `nym-vpn-cli` binary.

 Running a help command: